tsani/comp-302-review/induction-syntax-trees.md

 **Theorem.** Substitution followed by simplification performs evaluation:
     `simplify1 (subst env e) = Lit (eval env e)`

+This one is tricky.
+The way the IHs end up used here is unlike anything we've seen before.

 ## Flattenings

 The tree structure of the syntax tree above doesn't really give us anything due to the